jagsapphub/Grayscale-to-Color/README.md

-# BME49500
-Colorization on black and white images
+## Colorize black and white images
+This is a deep neural-network based implementation for colorizing greyscale images.
+The neural network follows a convolutional encoder-decoder architecture.
+For more implementation details and results see this presentation.

+##### Implemented using: Python and Pytorch